 The plugin is bundled with PyCharm and activated by default.

-If not, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.

 |Connection settings||In this section, appoint the a remote Web server or the default remote interpreter to access through the SSH terminal and specify where the connection settings should be taken from: